Sounghwan (Eric) Hwang

 UAV Safety-Filter Design through Control Barrier Function

-Objective:
+Research Objective:

-This research aims to propose a safety-critical controller for nonlinear affine systems under actuator cyberattacks and model uncertainties.
+This research propose a safety-critical controller for nonlinear affine systems under actuator cyberattacks and model uncertainties.
 The approach combines a robust sliding mode-based control barrier function (SM-CBF) to address model uncertainties and an LSTM-based attack detector to identify compromised actuator channels.
 Conventional CBF controllers are sensitive to model dynamics, leading to safety violations under uncertainties and attacks.
 The proposed SM-CBF ensures safety despite these challenges, while the LSTM-based detector swiftly identifies compromised inputs.
 The methodology's effectiveness is demonstrated through quadrotor UAV stabilization in a high-fidelity simulator with Gazebo and PX4-ROS2.

 Publication: